pgmmpk/zuza/README.md

 2. directory where to store uploaded files
 3. admin user attributes (used only when bootstraping user database)
 4. location of user database.
 Make sure that initially it does NOT exist - it will be lazily created and populated with a single admin user.
+Use this admin user credentials to log into the application.
+Then go to the "User list", edit admin user and change password.
+This is important, because original admin password is in `config.js`.
+Updated password (and passwords of users created via web interface) are stored in secure way in `users.json`.
+To be precise: passwords are **not** stored there, but only password's HMAC hash that used for authentication.

 For more, see comments in the default `config.js`.